 Cancer screening tests are designed to find cancer or pre-cancerous areas before there are any symptoms.
 Generally, this is when treatments are most successful (Learn more about screening tests).
 Various organizations have developed guidelines for cancer screening for men.
 While these guidelines vary slightly between different organizations, they cover the same basic screening tests, including those for prostate and colorectal cancers.

 During routine health exams (at any age) your healthcare provider may also screen for cancers of the skin, mouth, thyroid, and testes.
 Not all screening tests are right for everyone.
 Your personal and family cancer history, and/or the presence of a known genetic predisposition, can affect which tests are right for you and at what age you begin them.
 Be sure to discuss these with your healthcare provider.

 Prostate Cancer Screening

-Prostate screening recommendations from the American Cancer Society (ACS) and the National Comprehensive Cancer Network (NCCN) recommend that men discuss the risks and benefits of prostate cancer screening with their physician, and make an informed decision about whether to be screened or not.
+Prostate screening recommendations from the American Cancer Society (ACS) and the National Comprehensive Cancer Network (NCCN) recommend that men discuss the risks and benefits of prostate cancer screening with their care team and make an informed decision about whether to be screened or not.
 Men at average risk for prostate cancer should have this discussion starting at age 50.
 Men with a father or brother who had prostate cancer before age 65, and all African American men, should have this talk starting at age 45.
-If you decide to be tested, you should have a PSA blood test with or without a digital rectal exam.
+If you decide to be tested, you should have a Prostate-Specific Antigen (PSA) blood test with or without a digital rectal exam.
 How often you are tested will depend on your PSA result and family history.

 For more information please see the document, Prostate Cancer: Early Detection.